micmejia/bible-dump/NKJV/Mark/Mark 8.md

 Then He charged them, saying, "Take heed, beware of the leaven of the Pharisees and the leaven of Herod."

 ###### 16
-And they reasoned among themselves, saying, "_It is_ because we have no bread."
+And they reasoned among themselves, saying, "It is because we have no bread."

 ###### 17
-But Jesus, being aware of _it,_ said to them, "Why do you reason because you have no bread?
+But Jesus, being aware of it, said to them, "Why do you reason because you have no bread?
 Do you not yet perceive nor understand?
 Is your heart still hardened?

 ###### 18
 Having eyes, do you not see?
 And having ears, do you not hear?
 And do you not remember?